andrew-johnson-4/jsmx/README.md

 # jsmx
 PubSub Message Passing for Rust with JSON

+## Motivation

+JSMX is intended for use as a simple message exchange provided that all messaging is serialized as json objects.
+Allowed these restrictions, the message exchange shall obviate the creation, management, and destruction of necessary mutexes and channels.

 ## Vocabulary

 **Message Exchange**: a hub for incoming and outgoing messages